 MMA donated its Lending Library to the Historic Preservation Program at Eastern Michigan University in 2010.
 All of the titles are available via your local public library with a MELCat request.

 Need some suggestions to get started?
-Check out these recommendations from former MMA Member Dan Truckey:
+Check out these recommendations from former MMA Board Member Dan Truckey:

 Making the Mummies Dance by Thomas Hoving